saferwall/saferwall/docs/DEPLOYING-DEV.md

         export MINIKUBE_MEMORY=8192
         export MINIKUBE_DISK_SIZE=40GB
         ```
-5. _Optional_ step: building the containers if you do not wish to use the public ones or you want to build your own.
-    - Build the __frontend__: !todo!
-    - Build the __backend__ : !todo!
-    - Build the __consumer__: `make consumer-build`.
-    - Build the __multiav__:
+5. _Optional_ step: build the paid anti-virus docker images.
     - Some AVs are not free and requires a license, you need to supply the licenses keys to be able to build the images.
 See [Building AV Images](#Building-AV-Images) on how to configure them.
     - By default, saferwall will use only the free ones.
 6. Create kind cluster: `make kind-up` or minikube cluster: `make minikube-up`.
 7. Install Helm: `make helm-install`.
 8. Edit the `deployments/saferwall/values.yaml`